Alvin's Jazz Club

 SOCIAL MEDIA: It is expected that social media of your event is enthusiastically promoted in advance of your show.
 At a bare minimum, postings etc. no later than the Monday before your engagement is mandatory.

 NEW LOAD IN TIMES!
-Effective Immediately please note load in and sound checks are Thursday evenings.
+Effective Immediately please note load in and sound checks are Thursday evenings..
+Times are flexible but, Thursday 7:30pm load in with sound man arriving at 8pm to finalize connections and mix sound check seems to be the norm.
 If that is not possible alternately, Friday load in and sound checks must be completed after lunch no later than happy hour at 5pm.
 Other options can include Thursday days, Wednesdays days or night.
 If you have your own sound man that has been ok'd with Darcy, regular set ups before show time are allowed.
-Please confirm all times and arrangements with Darcy by email at: firstname.lastname@example.org
+Please confirm all times and arrangements with Darcy by email at: email@example.com

 The sound man service offered is a courtesy to the bands and is not mandatory in any way.
 If you do not wish to use the sound man and are interested in supplying your own sound man please advise Darcy you are going to do so.
 Of course this is at the bands expense.
 NOTE: The band is responsible to provide vocal mics and any other gear not listed below.

-It is incumbent upon the band that upon your first engagement at the Elbow or, if any technical details change for your band, to email the bands stage plot and input list at least 10 days prior to Rod at email@example.com As well, indicate the dates of your performance.
-If you need to contact Rod his number is403-404-4669.
+It is incumbent upon the band that upon your first engagement at the Elbow or, if any technical details change for your band, to email the bands stage plot and input list at least 10 days prior to Darcy at firstname.lastname@example.org As well, indicate the dates of your performance.
+If you need to contact Darcy his number is403-837-9920.

 NOTE: There is absolutely no drinking of alcoholic beverages on stage.
 Also, there is no drinking before or during breaks unless there is express approval from Derreck the food and beverage manager.
 There are no drink riders or free meals.
 Pop, Coffee, Juice, Water etc. is comped and you can get that in the lounge behind the stage.